Chapter 128-4 Use of Capitol Buildings or Grounds

-(D) Room numbers 217 and 231 on the second floor of the senate building, formerly courtrooms of the supreme court of Ohio, shall be known as the North Courtroom and the South Courtroom respectively.
+(D) Room numbers 217 and 231 on the second floor of the senate building, formerly courtrooms of the supreme court of Ohio, shall be known as the Senate North hearing room and the Senate South hearing room, respectively.

-(E) All additional proposals for naming rooms and spaces at the capitol shall conform to rule 128-3-01 of the Administrative Code, rules for submission of memorial proposals to the board, and rule 128-4-08.9, commemorative works at capitol square.
+(E) All additional proposals for naming rooms and spaces at the capitol shall conform to rule 128-3-01 of the Administrative Code, rules for submission of memorial proposals to the board, and rule 128-4-08.9 of the Administrative Code, commemorative works at capitol square.

 (A) The replacement bust program is defined herein as an effort to replace busts above windows in the chambers of the Ohio senate and Ohio house of representatives and at other locations around the capitol in the manner of the period of restoration 1860 to 1872.

 (B) The replacement busts shall depict individuals who have made a lasting and positive impact on the furtherance of democracy, western civilization, or the establishment, promotion, or defense of the United States of America or the state of Ohio.

 (C) Rule 128-4-08 of the Administrative Code and section 105.42 of the Revised Code, commemorative works at capitol square, with exception of paragraph (F)(3) of that rule shall apply to the replacement bust program.